towech-financeApp/WebApi/README.md

 The repository has an [example environment](/env.sample) which contains all the necessary env variables for this service to work.

-## Future_Improvements
-- [ ] Add sending email with the password when a user is registered
-- [ ] Add user modification
-- [ ] Move the authentication to the webApi

 ## Credits
 - Jose Tow [[@Tow96](https://github.com/Tow96)]